What are all-solid-state batteries?

 The basis of chemical batteries was formed by means of trial and error to obtain high voltage batteries by combining two types of metals, since the invention of the voltaic cell around 1800.

-Even though various types of chemical batteries have been created, from the past to the present.
-Why are all-solid-state batteries needed?
+Even though various types of chemical batteries have been created, from the past to the present, why are all-solid-state batteries needed?

 A chemical battery converts its chemical energy into electrical energy, and it is mainly composed of three elements: a positive electrode, a negative electrode, and an electrolyte.
-Among these chemical batteries, disposable batteries are classified as "primary batteries" and batteries that can be recharged and used repeatedly are classified as "rechargeable batteries."
+Among these chemical batteries, single-use batteries are classified as "primary batteries" and batteries that can be recharged and used repeatedly are classified as "rechargeable batteries."
 Normally, both types of batteries adopt liquid as electrolytes.

 Mechanism of charging and discharging of the lithium-ion battery